Lake Coleridge, Canterbury High Country - Trout and Landlocked Salmon Fishing Map with Allan Burgess Plus a New Fishing Map with…

 nearest shore rather than risk heading the extra distance back to your launching place.

 Quite a few anglers have lost their lives on Lake Coleridge.
 Even the smaller lakes like Selfe can also be a very risky idea when the wind gets up.
 Life-jackets should always be worn on these lakes.
-Another tip is to park your car facing into the wind.
-A few years back years ago I stopped at Lake Georgina for a few casts on on the way past.
+Another tip is to park your car facing the wind.
+A few years back years ago I stopped at Lake Georgina for a few casts on the way past.
 It was a hot blustery nor’west Canterbury day.
 As I opened the door on my old Toyota a sudden wind gust pulled the handle from my grasp and bent the door back flush with the front mudguard.
-It made an horrible mess of the door.
+It made a horrible mess of the door.
 Thankfully it was only an old bomb car!

 On the southern side nestles Lake Coleridge township created to service New Zealand’s first major hydro-electric development.
 A vigorous tree planting programme in earlier years has made the village area very picturesque, in an otherwise largely barren windswept landscape.

 A visit to the power station and a short drive up the hill for a view of Lake Coleridge, makes a great picnic destination, being only an hour or so from Christchurch on sealed roads.

 Lake Coleridge Lodge, near the power station, provides both wonderful accommodation, and morning and afternoon teas, and can organize guided tours of the power station.
 The whole area is a magic place to fish, or just to visit!

 If you are spin fishing at Lake Coleridge from shore for the first time I recommend 12, 27 and 29.

 Lake Coleridge Place Names Map Fishingmag-2